threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 # **Using your model to make predictions on your holdout set**

 We don't want to go all the way back to the beginning of model building in this writeup, so we're going to start at a point that assumes you have preprocessed your data and prepared it for the type of regression that you're performing.
-This involves importing your data, cleaning up bad/missing values, necessary scaling, and preparing your categorical/continuous variables.
+This includes importing your data, cleaning up bad/missing values, necessary scaling, and preparing your categorical/continuous variables.
 Different models may benefit from different levels or types of preprocessing, but that is outside the scope of this article.
 You are here, with a prepared dataset, ready to make a box, and hopefully to mysteriously convert things inside.
 We'll call our prepared dataset "prepared_dataset"

 ## **Making Your Model From Your Processed Data**

-If your model object is totally ready to predict with, you can skip this section.
+If your model is built and ready to predict with, you can skip this section.
 But, did you divide into train/test?
 Did you use cross validation on your training set?
 If the answer is no, or even if you did these things but do not understand WHY,  you might want to slow down and follow along with me.

 If you didn't divide into train/test, it's time for your first few steps back.
 You're going to use 70-80% of your data to make your model.
 The remaining percentage is your holdout data, and you will not touch it until your model is ready to test.
 This is because we can't use our targets to help us predict our same targets.
 That is very bad data science.
-Your BARE MINIMUM of preparation is to create a train/test split.
+Your bare minimum of preparation is to create a train/test split.
 Now mentally put the test set aside for a while.

 If your dataframe has the target variable as one of the columns, we need to pull that out.
-In order to fit, the model needs separate X and y inputs.
+The modeler needs separate X and y inputs.
 X is all of your predictors, and y holds only your target dependent variable.
 ```
 X = prepared_dataset.drop('target_variable', axis=1)
 y =  prepared_dataset['target_variable']